yard

 Use low growers like catmint drifts at the front of the bed to shade soil quickly.
 Their foliage acts as living mulch and cuts how often you need to water.

-If you plan a mixed bed with shrubs like bush roses or sun tolerant hydrangeas, give them a bit more elbow room and slightly thicker mulch rings, since their roots mine deeper moisture.
+If you plan a mixed bed with shrubs like bush roses, give them a bit more elbow room and slightly thicker mulch rings.
+Sun tolerant hydrangea shrubs usually need the same extra root space, since those deeper roots mine moisture differently.

 menu_book